How to: Everyday Smokey Eye (Steps with Photos!)

 The idea was added to your Ideas.

-This Easy Everyday Smokey Eye Tutorial is a fantastic tool for you to use to dress up your everyday makeup look a bit.
+This easy everyday smokey eye tutorial step-by-step is a fantastic tool for you to use to dress up your everyday makeup look a bit.
 If you are looking for some new inspiration or hoping to learn a few tricks, this makeup video is exactly what you've been looking for.
 This is a really great neutral smokey eye for you to play around with and make your own.
-Obviously makeup is meant to be fun, so sit down, grab some of your makeup, and dive into this video tutorial and just have fun with it!
+Obviously, makeup is meant to be fun, so sit down, grab some of your makeup, and dive into this video tutorial and just have fun with it!

 Once you have mastered the everyday smoky eye technique, discover how to do winged eyeliner!
 This video tutorial will show you a fabulous tips and tricks.
 Learning how to do winged eyeliner can definitely be a difficult task even for the most advanced makeup lovers; but, this DIY makeup tutorial will show you how to do your own winged eyeliner in minutes!
 Winged Eyeliner Tutorial

 Primary TechniqueBath and Beauty